Jan. 6 panel prepares to unveil final report on insurrection

 While its main points are familiar, the Jan.
 6 report will provide new detail from the hundreds of interviews and thousands of documents the committee has collected.
 Transcripts and some video are expected to be released as well over the coming two weeks.
 Republicans take over the House on Jan.
 3, when the panel will be dissolved.

-"I guarantee there'll be some very interesting new information in the report and even more so in the transcripts," Rep. Adam Schiff, D-Calif., told "CBS Mornings" on Wednesday.
+"I guarantee there'll be some very interesting new information in the report and even more so in the transcripts," Rep. Adam Schiff, D-Calif., told "CBS Mornings."

+The transcripts released Wednesday include Jeffrey Clark, a senior official in the Trump Justice Department who worked to advance Trump's efforts to overturn the election, and John Eastman, a conservative lawyer and an architect of Trump's last-ditch efforts to stay in office.
+Each invoked his Fifth Amendment right against self-incrimination.

+Also included in the release is testimony from witnesses associated with extremist groups that were involved in planning ahead of the attack.
+Oath Keepers founder Stewart Rhodes, who was convicted last month of seditious conspiracy for his role in the planning, and former Proud Boys leader Enrique Tarrio both spoke to the committee.
+Tarrio and four other members of the extremist group are in court on similar charges this month.

 The summary of the report describes how Trump refused to accept the lawful result of the 2020 election and plotted to overturn his defeat.
 Trump pressured state legislators to hold votes invalidating Biden's electors, sought to "corrupt the U.S. Department of Justice" by urging department officials to make false statements about the election and repeatedly, personally tried to persuade Vice President Mike Pence to upend democracy with unprecedented objections at the congressional joint session, it says.